PySimpleGUI/psgcompiler/values.md

 ## Create a Shortcut To This Program

 If you're a Windows user, then use the [`psgshortcut` application](https://pypi.org/project/psgshortcut/) to make a shortcut to this program so that you can then put on your desktop or pin to your taskbar (or any  other use that stops the need to type `psgcompiler` ever again).

-## License & Copyright

-Copyright 2023-2024 PySimpleSoft, Inc. and/or its licensors.

-This is a free-to-use "Utility" and is licensed under the PySimpleGUI License Agreement, a copy of which is included in the license.txt file and also available at https://pysimplegui.com/eula.

-Please see Section 1.2 of the license regarding the use of this Utility, and see https://pysimplegui.com/faq for any questions.

-## Contributing

-We are happy to receive issues describing bug reports and feature requests!
-If your bug report relates to a security vulnerability, please do not file a public issue, and please instead reach out to us at issues@PySimpleGUI.com.

-We do not accept (and do not wish to receive) contributions of user-created or third-party code, including patches, pull requests, or code snippets incorporated into submitted issues.
-Please do not send us any such code!
-Bug reports and feature requests should not include any source code.

-If you nonetheless submit any user-created or third-party code to us, (1) you assign to us all rights and title in or relating to the code;
-and (2) to the extent any such assignment is not fully effective, you hereby grant to us a royalty-free, perpetual, irrevocable, worldwide, unlimited, sublicensable, transferrable license under all intellectual property rights embodied therein or relating thereto, to exploit the code in any manner we choose, including to incorporate the code into PySimpleGUI and to redistribute it under any terms at our discretion.